isralduke/thatbook/23-isaiah.md

 > <a name="60:3">60:3</a> Nations come to your light,
 > kings to your bright light.
 > <a name="60:4">60:4</a> Look all around you!
-> They all gather and come to you—
+> They all gather and come to you —
 > your sons come from far away
 > and your daughters are escorted by guardians.
 > <a name="60:5">60:5</a> Then you will look and smile,
-> you will be exad and your heart will swell with pride.
+> you will be excited and your heart will swell with pride.
 > For the riches of distant lands will belong to you
 > and the wealth of nations will come to you.
 > <a name="60:6">60:6</a> Camel caravans will cover your roads,